kimon222/FinanceBot/readme.md

 - **Charts/Graphs**: Add features that can generate visual representations (like line charts or bar graphs) of stock performance.
 - **Enhanced User Experience**: Improve conversational UI/UX and add more personal features (like user preferences).
 - **Predictions with ML**: Integrate machine learning models to better predict stock trends.

-### Side Project Notes
-This chatbot serves as a personal project for learning and experimenting with OpenAI's capabilities in the financial domain.
-It might be simple for now, but the potential for scalability and feature expansion is high!